aqilc/chasm/readme.md

 Limitations
 -----------

-Currently does not support legacy instructions (32 bit protected mode instructions) because I didn't deem it necessary to support for hobbyists in the modern era.
-It's easily possible though, with some slight modifications to the encoding methods!
-If there are enough people that want it, I will work on adding it as a separate file.

-I currently do not support AVX-512!!
-This will change eventually, as there are some plans to add support for it, with all of its' weird syntax.
-I have been thinking of something like `ymm(10, k1, z)` for example.
+- No support for 32 bit legacy / protected mode instructions.
+- No support for AVX-512.
+  - Trying to change this, maybe with syntax like `ymm(10, k1, z)`.
+- No support for architectures other than x86-64 (like ARM).
+- Labels, as they are extremely difficult to implement in a sane manner and take up too much memory.

+If people seem to need support for any of these limitations, I will try my best to add them!
+In my personal use, I haven't needed them so I haven't gone through the effort.

+I have tried very hard to add labels, and nothing seems to be elegant.
+I'm open to it if someone can draft a good plan for it!
+My goal is to support it fully without limiting strings to string literals only, if I were to support it at all.
+You can still see remnants of previous attempts in [`asm_x64.c`](asm_x64.c).

-Support for other instruction sets will come when I get to them, and I when get some good tables that give me the exact information I need!
+Also, support for other instruction sets will come when I get to them, and I when get some good tables that give me the exact information I need!
 I currently use a modified table from [StanfordPL/x64asm](https://github.com/StanfordPL/x64asm).
+Their table has some incorrect instructions, so I wouldn't suggest using that one for your own projects.

 License
 -------